Juice Wrld: Personal life

 Higgins had a history of drug abuse which began at an early age; he spoke openly about his experiences.
 His mother claimed that he was also dealing with anxiety and depression on top of his battle with drug addiction.
 Higgins had agreed to attend drug rehabilitation weeks prior to his death.

 He was living in Los Angeles, California, with his girlfriend, Ally Lotti, at the time of his death.
 In November 2018, the pair revealed via Instagram that they were dating.

-In August 2021, a YouTube interview between No Jumper and Lotti was published, in which she spoke about how she was pregnant with Higgins's baby on 3 separate occasions.
+In August 2021, a YouTube interview between No Jumper and Lotti was published, where she revealed that she was pregnant with Higgins's baby on 3 separate occasions.
 However, they all resulted in a miscarriage due to the stress of both of their lifestyles.
-In the year before this, Lotti also made a series of now-deleted tweets, where she spoke about how she had a miscarriage after Higgins's death, due to "grief".
+In the year before this, exactly one year after Higgins's fatal overdose, Lotti made a series of now-deleted tweets, where she also revealed that she was pregnant at the time of his death, however had a miscarriage, due to "grief".

-In June 2023, Lotti began receiving backlash, after she started to list Higgins's belongings up for sale on the online subscription service, OnlyFans.
-In March 2024, Lotti did this for a second time, however, the second list of items up for sale were largely speculated as being false, these items included jackets, trousers, shirts, a few of his dreads, Higgins's teeth and a 1oz vial of Higgins's semen, to which she called "Juice's juice".
-Around this time, Lotti was also receiving backlash for putting a sex-tape up for sale between her and the late rapper on the website, however, it is not clear as to whether or not the tape was ever bought, or if it was ever real.